 When the year built of the structure is provided, its vulnerability is assessed based on the characteristics of the model buildings.
 However, if a structure has a particular secondary characteristic that is input into the model, this input will override the default secondary characteristic present in the model.
+For example, if a structure is built in 2005 in Wilmington, NC, the default window protection assumption is "No Window Protection."
+However, if the structure has non-engineered shutters, which is input by the user for that exposure, then the "No Window Protection" assumption indicated in Table 20 is overwritten with the "Non-Engineered Shutters" specification input into the model, and the structure's vulnerability is modified accordingly.

 The vulnerability of structures is highly dependent on code adoption practices.
 Also important are code enforcement practices, which may vary considerably across and within states.
 Generally, code enforcement is more stringent in coastal counties, which have a higher hazard risk.
 Important, too, are the enforcing department's training resources for inspectors and code officials.
 Verisk engineers have studied the enforcement practices across the United States through direct conversations with code enforcement officers.
-This information is supplemented by results of independent studies, including the IBHS code adoption and enforcement survey.14 Verisk engineers have also worked with teams at Verisk's Insurance Services Office (ISO) to create a more granular view of enforcement than has been previously possible through these internal and external studies.
+This information is supplemented by results of independent studies, including the IBHS code adoption and enforcement survey.17 Verisk engineers have also worked with teams at Verisk's Insurance Services Office (ISO) to create a more granular view of enforcement than has been previously possible through these internal and external studies.
 This partnership resulted in the evaluation of jurisdiction-specific code adoption and enforcement data that are collected across the country through ISO's Building Code Effectiveness Grading Schedule (BCEGS) program.
 Ultimately, the enforcement-related information behind this dataset was extracted and used to fine-tune Verisk's understanding of enforcement at a county level.
+Figure 109 is an example of the resulting BCEGS-based relative code enforcement factors for Georgia.